 The simplest form of planned gift is a bequest in your will.
 In addition to being an important legacy to your community, a bequest to the Food Bank may enable you to reduce or eliminate federal estate taxes.
 Moreover, it will enable you to fulfill your philanthropic goals without affecting your family's current financial security.

-Here's some language you can provide to your attorney to ensure that your wishes are carried out properly:"I give to the Food Bank of Central New York, a 501(c)(3) non-profit corporation headquarteres in Syracuse, NY, $XX or XX% of my estate or specific property to be used for its general purposes."
+Here's some language you can provide to your attorney to ensure that your wishes are carried out properly:"I give to the Food Bank of Central New York, a 501(c)(3) non-profit corporation headquartered in Syracuse, NY, $XX or XX% of my estate or specific property to be used for its general purposes."

-Giving Through your IRA or Retirement Plan
+Giving Through Your IRA or Retirement Plan

 Giving Through Life Insurance